Manhattan district attorney seizes evidence from Trump executive’s former daughter-in-law

 Vance (D) and New York Attorney General Letitia James (D) — running parallel investigations — have inquired about whether Allen Weisselberg or his son received untaxed benefits from the Trump Organization.
 Jennifer Weisselberg has previously said, for example, that her family received free use of Trump Organization apartments in Manhattan.
 Tax experts say that, in some instances, free housing must be counted as “income” for tax purposes.
 Jennifer Weisselberg has said it was not in this case.

 “Jennifer is committed to cooperating with prosecutors, and turning over any documents in her possession that might be helpful,” said Duncan Levin, an attorney for Jennifer Weisselberg.
-“At this point, she’s give them everything they’ve asked for.
-But we’re continuing to review documents, and may have supplemental documents to give” later, Levin said.
+A former prosecutor in the district attorney’s office, Levin has also represented Harvey Weinstein and Seagram’s heiress Clare Bronfman.
+“At this point,” he added, “she’s given them everything they’ve asked for.
+But we’re continuing to review documents, and may have supplemental documents to give” later.

 A spokesman for the district attorney’s office declined to comment, as did an attorney for Allen Weisselberg.
 An attorney for Barry Weisselberg did not immediately respond to a request for comment.